Toby70b/SteamGroupGameChecker/README.md

 {"steamIds" : [76561198045206229,76561198014258751,76561198171740181,76561198069846749]}
 ```

-Upon success the API will return a json object consisting of game objects that contain the game' Id on the Steam db, the game's name and whether the game is multiplayer or not.
+Upon success the API will return a json object consisting of game objects that contain the game's Application Id on the Steam db as well as the game's name .
 The returned games are multiplyer games the users entered in the input have in common.

 An example of the output of ther API is:
 ```
 [
     {
-        "id": 730,
+       "appid": 730,
-        "name": "Counter-Strike: Global Offensive",
+       "name": "Counter-Strike: Global Offensive"
-        "multiplayer": true
+    },
+    {
+        "appid": 218230,
+        "name": "PlanetSide 2"
     }
 ]
 ```